 Costing $7,286 the Eldorado Biarritz was around 40% more expensive than the standard Series 62 convertible and just 1,800 were made.
 This and the 1958 were the last of the truly distinctive Eldorados and are highly collectible.

 To put the original price in perspective, this Caddy convertible cost almost as much as THREE 1957 Chevy Bel Air Convertibles.
+Plus this car was also fitted with air conditioning at the factory.
+That was another $540!

 This Eldorado Biarritz is currently for sale on eBay. (follow the link for even more photos)